-O. 1.
-What differences do you observe between the microscopic images of cotton and polyester fibres in Figure 2?
-Are there can infer from these observations? ,
+Q1.
+What differences do you observe between the microscopic images of cotton and polyester fibres in figure 2?
+Are there any other different features of these fibres that you can conclude from these observations?

 Task 1: Known fibres

 Take a cotton and a polyester or synthetic thread (like nylon or acrylic).